 When your pipe becomes frozen, there is a good chance that it will crack or worse, burst.
 Some homeowners have tried to fix the problem themselves by using a propane torch.
-Since most pipes are surrounded with old, dry wood, however, doing this yourself might end up starting a fire in your home.
+Since most pipes are surrounded by old, dry wood, however, doing this yourself might end up starting a fire in your home.
 Instead of trying to fix the frozen pipes yourself, just call a professional plumber.
 They will determine whether a section of your frozen pipe needs to be replaced or it simply needs thawing.

 Sewer Line Stoppage

-If you sewer continues to back up, despite all of your best efforts to drain your sewer line properly, it probably means there is a bad plug right along the line that runs out to your main sewer.
-Often times, these are caused by encroaching tree roots inside your sewer line.
+If your sewer continues to back up, despite all of your best efforts to drain your sewer line properly, it probably means there is a bad plug right along the line that runs out to your main sewer.
+Oftentimes, these are caused by encroaching tree roots inside your sewer line.
 In cases like this, avoid the temptation to rent a big sewer rodding machine and fix the main sewer yourself.
 You might end up damaging your sewer even further.
 Instead, call in the professionals so that you know the repair will be done right.